Fotfake1/epp_final_project_sbp/README.md

 timeframe.

 Remarks about the outcomes: The profits in the simulation look promising at first glance.
-My thoughts on that are the following ones: Even though, the machine learning models work quite well in this context, a good portion of the profits are due to odd-differences between individual sports-betting firms.
+My thoughts on that are the following ones: Even though, the considered machine learning models work quite well in this context, a good portion of the profits are due to odd-differences between individual sports-betting firms.

-Remarks about next steps: I was quite happy with the intermediate final result I have right now.
+Next steps: I was quite happy with the intermediate final result I have right now.
 Even though, I want to built on the webscraper, in order to include a second source of information, possibly more in deep game information as well as current odds, in order to make predictions on games in the near future.
 On top of that, I want to add some other machine learning algorithms, namely support vector machines and improve on the optimization of the logistic regression and random forests.

-#### Project Specifics file explanations:
+#### Project specifics file explanations:

 In the following part, one can find explanations for the global variables, stored in the project_specific.yaml file in the src/data folder.